RichMeyers7424/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now ww will continue to set up osTicket.
-Fromhere you can use whatever kind of default email you would like to use to recieve emails from customers.
+Now we will continue to set up osTicket.
+From here you can use whatever kind of default email you would like to use to recieve emails from customers.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>